Cover

 Tips to help with morning sickness or drug-associated nausea

-• Eat smaller meals and snack more frequently rather than eating just a few larger meals.
+• Eat smaller meals and snacks more frequently instead of eating a few larger meals.

 • If cooking smells bother you, then open the windows while cooking.